 Logplex - Load

-"The load average for the dyno in the last 1, 5 or 15 minutes.
-This reflects the number of CPU tasks that are in the ready queue (i.e. waiting to be processed).
+"The load average for the dyno in the last 1, 5, or 15 minutes reflects the number of CPU tasks that are in the ready queue (i.e., waiting to be processed).
 More details about how load averages are calculated can be found at Understanding Load Averages on Heroku and Load (Computing) on Wikipedia."

 heroku labs:enable log-runtime-metrics heroku ps:restart

-Then all that you have to do is create a logdrain and point it at our secure endpoint:
+Then, create a logdrain and direct it to our secure endpoint:

 heroku drains:add https://logdrain.hirefire.io